sebastiankalciov/Coding-CPP/README.md

 # Coding-CPP
-A repository used for Coding in C++ (More likely to add short programs/solved problems in C++)
+This is a repository used for coding in C++ (most likely to add solved problems in C++)

-Problems are explained in Romanian, so are the variables.
+Problems are explained in Romanian, so are the variables used in the process of writing the solutions.
 The repository is splited in 2 sections, one is for school and another for personal projects/solved problems

 # School